SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 2.6 Execute the following command to connect to your Azure VM.

+> Hint: **azureuser** is the actual username to be used!
+Don't replace it with another username in case you followed this tutorial.

 Windows:
 ```shell
 ssh -i <.cer file name> azureuser@<public ip address>